fmontesi/website/web/bliki/ChoreographicProgramming.md

 <!-- --> {{< fm-bliki.html}}{{$title}}Choreographic Programming{{/title}}{{$author}}Fabrizio Montesi{{/author}}{{$date}}12 June 2023{{/date}}{{$subHeader}}See also: <a href="/introduction-to-choreographies">Introduction to Choreographies</a> and <a href="https://en.wikipedia.org/wiki/Choreographic_programming">Choreographic Programming (Wikipedia)</a>.{{/subHeader}}{{$content}}

 **Choreographic Programming** is a programming paradigm where programs are [choreographies](Choreography) [[Montesi 2013](#M13p)].
+These programs are written in choreographic programming languages, which feature high-level abstractions for defining the interactions and computations that independent processes engage in.
-A choreographic programming language is a special case of a [choreographic language](ChoreographicLanguage).
-Choreographic programming languages feature high-level abstractions for defining interactions among concurrent participants (typically, message exchanges).
+A choreographic programming language is therefore a special case of a [choreographic language](ChoreographicLanguage).
 A program given in a choreographic programming language is called choreographic program, or simply choreography when it is clear from the context.

 <figure class="bliki-figure">